Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Blayne Curtis - Barclays Capital, Inc.

 Hey, guys.
-Thanks for taking my question, and a nice results.
+Thanks for taking my question, and nice results.
 Thad or Hassane, maybe you can just talk about, as you look into September, you're seeing a little bit of growth, obviously, off of a high June.
 Between the two segments, maybe you can just talk about, if you expect one to be up and the other down.
-I couldn't figure out, on the memory side, the bookings in flash, but then you said you're walking away for (22:35) some.
+I couldn't figure out, on the memory side, the bookings in flash, but then you said you're walking away from (22:35) some.
 So maybe you can just talk about the moving pieces within those two segments and in which directions they're going into September?

 Thad Trent - Cypress Semiconductor Corp.